 - You will also see a message below the option saying, “These items have been safely backed up to your Google Account.”

 - Next, tap Free up

-This will free up the storage of the device by deleting the photos and videos that are safely backed up.
-You can access them with ease anytime you want just by opening the app.
+This will free up the device’s storage by deleting the photos and videos that are safely backed up.
+You can access them with ease anytime you want, just by opening the app.